 Find the Banner Health emergency department closest to you.

 The bottom line

 It can be tough to figure out whether you should treat your child at home or seek medical care.
-If you’re not sure if you should wait or get care for your child right away, Nurse Now can help.
-Call (844) 259-9494 for free health care advice, 24 hours a day, seven days a week.
-The service is available in Banner communities in Arizona, California, Colorado, Nebraska, Nevada and Wyoming.
+If you’re not sure if you should wait or get care for your child right away, reach out to your pediatrician or health care provider.